taddison/personal-site/content/blog/2022/08/processing-images-linked-from-frontmatter-with-eleventy-img-to-use-in-meta-tags/index.md

 </head>
 ```

 Because of the [data cascade] the frontmatter value `shareimage` will be available.
-If you want a fallback image you can use an `{% else %}` block to render a hardcoded example.
-You'll probably want to put that somewhere in the root of your site (e.g. `/img`) rather than generating the same placeholder in every post's folder.
+If you want a fallback image you can use an `{% else %}` block to render a hardcoded alternative.
+You'll probably want to put that somewhere in the root of your site (e.g. `/img`) rather than generating the same placeholder in every post's folder (which using the shortcode we created would do).

 And that's all there is to it!

 ## What did I miss

 As a total newbie to Eleventy I'm sure I've missed some obvious stuff.
-If you can point me in the right direction on any of the below please mail me `eleventy-feedback` at this blog's domain.
+If you can point me in the right direction on any of the below please mail me _eleventy-feedback_ at this blog's domain.

 - Rather than hardcoding `_site` is it accessible somewhere?
 I can see that the `outputPath` starts with that but I'd need to assume the output path was a single folder only.
 - This all seemed fairly simple _in hindsight_, and the documentation has all the bits needed to get it working.
 Is there an image tutorial I missed that explains this, or I am just spoiled coming from a world where Gatsby did a pretty good job at processing everything as an image?
-- Working with local images using relative file paths was a little tricky both here and with rendering images in markdown posts too (another post!) - is there a go-to tutorial/document/starter that covers this?
+- Working with local images using relative file paths was a little tricky both here and with rendering images in markdown posts (another post!) - is there a go-to tutorial/document/starter that covers this?
 Some of my path manipulation code feels like it could have been easier?

 [eleventy]: https://www.11ty.dev/docs/
 [eleventy-img plugin]: https://www.11ty.dev/docs/plugins/image/